danimfernandes/iNEAL.df/notebooks/f4/README.md

 ## Replicating Hajdinjak et al. 2021 ##

 Hajdinjak and colleagues used f4-statistics to investigate if some ancient/archaic individuals (X) shared more alleles with the eastern Tianyuan or western Kostenki14.
+With this they wanted to see if those individuals contributed more towards modern East or West Eurasians.

     D/f4(Tianyuan, Kostenki14; X, Mbuti)
     f4(A, B; C, D) or f4(D, C; B, A)